 The move to MHAP for Kids will inevitably alter the role of the MHA.
 It removes the question of the importance of the MHAs' legal background, as the MHAs' legal background will be an inherent part of their role as staff attorneys within the new program model.
-As a result, as some stakeholders noted, the MHAs' power to take legal action in the new program model may give them additional leverage to secure needed services and placements for youth.
-Additionally, it has been expressed that the switch from best interest to zealous advocacy model may shift the dynamic of the MHAs' work.
-The MHA may no longer be seen as a neutral party, but will have additional tools to achieve successes and secure needed services.
+As a result, as some stakeholders noted, the staff attorneys' power to take legal action in the new program model may give them additional leverage to secure needed services and placements for youth.
+Additionally, it has been expressed that the switch from best interest to zealous advocacy model may shift the dynamic of the work.
+The staff attorney may no longer be seen as a neutral party, but will have additional tools to achieve successes and secure needed services.
+One stakeholder emphasized the importance of rapport building skills moving forward, as the staff attorney role within MHAP for Kids will no longer have the ability to advocate for what they determine to be in a youth's best interest and will need to focus on providing counsel to the youth and family.